mendix/docs/content/apidocs-mxsdk/apidocs/design-properties.md

 Design properties can make this work easier and safer.
 By configuring your own custom design properties, a certain styling can be applied to a widget in a few clicks.

+{{% alert type="info" %}}
+Mendix Studio does not have any class editing interface.
+This means that in Studio, design properties are the only way to alter the visual behaviour of a certain element.
+{{% /alert %}}

 ## 4 Design Property Types

 There are two types of design properties: **Toggle** and **Dropdown**.
 By default design properties have no effect on widgets.
 Styling is only applied when a **Toggle** property is turned on for a widget, or when one of the options is selected for a **Dropdown** property.

 A **Toggle** design property is a simple property which may be turned on for a widget.
 When this property is set, configured classes are applied to a widget automatically.
 For example, a **Toggle** property may be a **Full width** property for Atlas UI button widgets.
-When this property is set for a button, then the `btn-clock` CSS class is applied.
+When this property is set for a button, then the `btn-block` CSS class is applied.
 No additional classes are applied if property is not set.

 A design property of type **Dropdown** defines a set of options with separate classes per option.
 When one of the options is selected, the respective classes are applied to a widget.
 For example, a **Dropdown** property may be an Atlas UI **Align self** property.
 It contains two options: **Left** and **Right**.
 When one of these options is selected, then either the `pull-left` or `pull-right` CSS class is applied.